lifeodyssey/Seichijunrei-bot/README.md

 Seichijunrei Bot is a conversational AI agent that helps anime fans plan 聖地巡礼 (seichijunrei) trips to real‑world locations featured in anime.

-Through a natural 2-stage dialogue, the agent:
+Through an automatic 2-stage workflow, the agent:

-- **Stage 1**: Searches for anime by name and presents top candidates
+- **Stage 1**: Searches for anime by name and presents top candidates for user selection
-- **Stage 2**: Uses LLM reasoning to select 8-12 suitable 聖地巡礼 points
+- **Stage 2**: Automatically parses user's selection and uses LLM reasoning to select 8-12 suitable 聖地巡礼 points
-- Asks the LLM to consider geography, story importance, and visit feasibility when choosing points
+- Considers geography, story importance, and visit feasibility when choosing points
 - Generates simple narrative routes with rough time/distance estimates and generic transport tips

 The agent automatically detects the user's language (Chinese / English / Japanese)